This article will show you how to automatically share a contract draft upon its creation.

 Here is what the list of collaborators looks like in our example of a draft share automation:

-Once you are done with the automation setup, you can click on Save to confirm the configuration of the automation and then Publish in the upper right-hand corner to set it into active use.
+Once you finish the automation setup, click Save to confirm the automation configuration and then Publish in the upper right-hand corner to set it into active use.